marvinrusinek/angular-10-quiz-app/README.md

 - make sure that the Dependency Injection functionality works correctly

 # Immediate:
-- display correctAnswerText for messages - get value from the QuizService and the data-binding should pick it up
+- display correctAnsweMessage for messages - get value from the QuizService and the data-binding should pick it up (IN PROGRESS)
-- show the correct option number(s) in explanation (databinding not working to fetch in the form and DI component (try console.logging))
+- show the correct option number(s) in explanation (IN PROGRESS) (databinding not working to fetch in the form and DI component -- try console.logging)
-- show correct options in messages below options
+- show correct options in messages below options (IN PROGRESS)
 - should say The correct answer is/are Option 1 (and Option 2).
 (IN PROGRESS)

 - use static field in QuestionComponent ts file for correctness types (see @kirjs message about this)
 - highlight all correct answers at the same time (using mat-checkbox)
 - sort correct answers in numerical order 1 & 2 instead of 2 & 1
-- once the correct answer(s) are selected, pause quiz and prevent any other answers from being selected,
+- once all the correct answer(s) are selected,
+	- pause quiz and prevent any other answers from being selected
 	- display "Move on to next question...") or somehow animate the next button so it's obvious to move to the next question

-- if wrong answer(s) are picked before correct, it says "That's wrong" without saying what the correct options are
+- if wrong answer(s) are picked before correct, it says "That's wrong" without saying what the correct options are (IN PROGRESS)
 - if no answer is selected after time expires, show correct answer with explanation (work on) with quiz delay (done) and navigate to the next question (done)
 - Should QuestionComponent move into containers?
 Thinking about the architecture here...